 But, it’s actually a very important part of the process of scanning photos, that if done with a little bit of forethought, can save you a lot of time and headache later.

 As I began to wrap my head around the complexity of scanning my own massive 9,000+ photo collection, it occurred to me that I was going to expect my digital collection to become incredibly neat and organized.

-For example, if my brother came to me and said, “Hey do you remember that photo of you and I as little kids standing on chairs in front of the kitchen sink at the old house?”, I wanted to be able to not only respond that I most certainly do remember it, but that I could find the digital “scanned” version of it on my computer within seconds.
+For example, if my brother came to me and said, “Hey, do you remember that photo of you and me as little kids standing on chairs in front of the kitchen sink at the old house?”
+I wanted to be able to respond not only that I most certainly do remember it but also that I could find the digital “scanned” version of it on my computer within seconds.

 In the simplest terms, I could give this photo of my brother and I the filename: